VIPQualityPost/knittingmotor/docs/WIRING.md

 ## LCD Keypad Shield

-    D13: TB6600 Ena-
+    D0:  passive buzzer
-    D12: TB6600 Dir-
+    D1:  overload sensor (normally closed)
-    D11: TB6600 Pul-
+    D2:  Rotary Encoder A
     D3:  Rotary Encoder B
-    D2:  Rotary Encoder A
+    D11: TB6600/DM542T Pul-
-    D1:  overload sensor (normally closed)
+    D12: TB6600/DM542T Dir-
-    D0:  passive buzzer
+    D13: TB6600/DM542T Ena-

-    A5:  endstop zero (normally open)
+    A1:  yarn sensor secondary (normally closed)
-    A4:  endstop max  (normally open)
+    A2:  yarn sensor main (normally closed)
     A3:  footswitch   (normally closed)
-    A2:  yarn sensor main (normally closed)
+    A4:  endstop max  (normally closed)
-    A1:  yarn sensor secondary (normally closed)
+    A5:  endstop zero (normally closed)

-## DM542T / TB6600
+## TB6600 / DM542T

 Use a GX16 connector.

-(Only outgoing connections described, see VIN rail and LCD Keypad Shield for the rest of the connections)
+(Only outgoing connections described, see VIN rail and LCD Keypad Shield for the rest of the connections.)

 A+ / A- / B+ / B-: to stepper motor via GX16 connector

 *Hint:<br>
 To find out, which cables belong to which phase, simply hold two wires together and try to turn the motor by hand.
 If you feel quite a lot of resistance while the cables are held together, you found a phase ;-)*

 After you hooked up the motor, you will have to check, if your wiring leads to the correct turning direction of the stepper.
-As a hint, if you mount the GT2 pulley to the motor and look right at it, the motor has to turn CCW when going to the zero position and CW to the max.
+As a hint, if you mount the GT2 pulley to the motor and look right at it, the motor has to turn CCW when moving the carrier to the zero (right) position and CW to the max (left).

-If the motor turns the opposite way, then simply rewire the cables on motor connector on the TB6600 the other way around.
+If the motor turns the opposite way, then simply rewire the cables on motor connector on the driver the other way around.

 See this as example for rewiring the direction: